DmytroBJodel/Jodel-Systems-Challenge/README.md

 ## How to deliver your results

-Fork this repo and once you're done send us a pull request.
+Fork this repo and once you're done send us a link to a repo with your solution.
+The result should be your own repository on Github with instructions how to run everything.